 We understand the amount of preparation you have to go through.
 The money, the books, the practice tests, and the time!

-Plus once you add work and family into the equation; it can push anyone to overwhelm.
-So yeah.
-We totally get your questions.
+You can easily spend a good 4 months or more preparing for one exam administration.
+Plus once you add work and family into the mix — it can push anyone to feel overwhelmed.
+So yeah, we totally get your questions.

-But when we are too immersed in all the studying and the drawing, we also tend to forget the most important point of all:
+But when we are too immersed in all the studying and taking practice tests, we sometimes tend to forget the most important point of all:

 There are strong, longstanding trends suggesting that people who hire interior designers seek out those who are NCIDQ Certified and are willing to pay more for that quality assurance.

-The U.S. Census Bureau's data supports this, so all the trouble you're going through is, in fact an investment.
-Getting your NCIDQ certificate not only marks your level of competency and credibility, but just like our Qpractice members have experienced, it can also help you earn more money.
+Getting your NCIDQ Certificate not only marks your level of competency and credibility, but just like our Qpractice members have experienced, it can also help you earn more money.